bradybeskeen/EnvSetup/neovim/README.md

 # neovim

-custom - lazy.nvim managed version that sets up a personal version of neovim minimal - a minial config with no plugins for bare environments
+ide - lazy.nvim managed version that sets up a development environment experience in neovim zen - a minial config with no plugins for bare environments